BGT-PAPER-2Raw .mdPDFLaTeX

 The elimination holds only if Bitcoin actually satisfies P1-P7.
 The most serious challenge is sovereign attacks: can state actors ban, seize, or suppress Bitcoin?

-The steelman: a coordinated coalition — G7 plus China — simultaneously criminalizing possession, enforcing through ISP-level filtering, and imposing secondary sanctions.
+The steelman: a coordinated coalition of G7 plus China simultaneously criminalizing possession, enforcing through ISP-level filtering, and imposing secondary sanctions.
 The defense rests on three structural features.
 Informational security (P6) transforms seizure into a key-management problem.
-Permissionless access (P3) redirects activity rather than eliminating it — as China's 2021 ban empirically demonstrated.
+Permissionless access (P3) redirects activity rather than eliminating it, as China's 2021 ban empirically demonstrated.
 And the coalition itself is unstable: the first defector captures fleeing capital, and coordination problems are precisely what this paper series is about.

-We regard F1 — permanent single global coordinator — as the most plausible falsification path.
+We regard F1, a permanent single global coordinator, as the most plausible falsification path.
 Not because it is likely, but because it is the only attack that does not face a game-theoretic self-undermining dynamic.

 5.3 The Volatility Objection

-Bitcoin's annualized volatility has exceeded 70% in multiple calendar years, with drawdowns exceeding 50% from all-time highs occurring in 2014, 2018, 2022, and again in early 2026 (approximately 52% decline from cycle highs).
+Bitcoin's annualized volatility has exceeded 70% in multiple calendar years, with drawdowns exceeding 50% from all-time highs occurring in 2014, 2018, 2022, and again in early 2026 at approximately 52% decline from cycle highs.
 This is the most common objection from traditional finance practitioners and deserves direct treatment.

 Volatility is not among P1-P7.
 This is deliberate: volatility is a market phenomenon, not a structural property of the protocol.
-The Exit Game model (Hash, 2026a, condition M2) posits that σ_B'(p) < 0 — deeper markets reduce volatility.
-The long-term trend is consistent with this: Bitcoin's 90-day realized volatility has declined from ~150% in 2011 to ~45% in 2024.
+The Exit Game model (Hash, 2026a, condition M2) posits that σ_B'(p) < 0: deeper markets reduce volatility.
+The long-term trend is consistent with this: Bitcoin's 90-day realized volatility has declined from roughly 150% in 2011 to roughly 45% in 2024.
 However, the empirical evidence is mixed.
 Sharp drawdowns persist at current adoption levels.
-The power law channel (price following a power law of time since genesis) describes the central tendency but does not constrain short-term deviations.
+The power law channel, under which price follows a power law of time since genesis, describes the central tendency but does not constrain short-term deviations.

 We therefore distinguish two claims.
-The structural claim: volatility affects adoption timing (through the λ_i · σ_B(p) term) but not equilibrium structure.
+The structural claim: volatility affects adoption timing through the λ_i · σ_B(p) term but does not affect equilibrium structure.
 More risk-averse actors have higher thresholds p_i* and wait longer.
 This holds regardless of σ_B's sign.
 The empirical claim: volatility will decrease with adoption as markets deepen.
 This is plausible but unproven at current adoption levels, and the 2026 drawdown is a direct counterexample to the naive version.
 M2 should be understood as a long-run tendency, not a monotone empirical fact at every time horizon.

 5.4 Settlement vs. Acceptance